 Simplicity.
 Shopping online has become more meaningful, convenient, and practical.

-Consumers have the power to buy Ebooks, clothing, and more from all over the world from their tablets, smartphones, and computers.
+Consumers have the power to buy eBooks, clothing, and more from all over the world from their tablets, smartphones, and computers.
 They can also collect feedback from other customers all over the world.

 With this power to connect, many consumers are looking to buy from small, genuine companies, which is a huge benefit to you.
 By starting an online store, you allow people all over the world to find your business, not just locals in your neighborhood.

 Because most business owners base their decisions on data, we thought you might enjoy a list of the most important online shopping and ecommerce statistics.

-40 Online Shopping and Ecommerce Statistics
+40 Powerful Online Shopping and Ecommerce Statistics